berndporr/dnf_torch/README.md

 # Deep Neuronal Filter (DNF) -- libtorch version

-This is work in progress.
-Works only on CPU at the moment.

 ## Prerequisites Libraries and packages

 1) Install the IIR and FIR filter libraries